imroyroyyy/2023/venom_main.md

 "Vivi," Jungeun starts.
 Maybe it *could* help—

 "No." Vivi shakes her head.
-"Trust me."
+Then, softly, "Trust me."

 Vivi turns away after that, and slinks out of the room quietly.
-It's unlike her, but death weighs heavily on everyone.

-After she's gone, Junguen relaxes her grip on Hyunjin, who slumps aagain Jungeun before finding her legs.
+Junguen relaxes her grip on Hyunjin, who slumps against Jungeun before finding her legs.
 "I need to clear her bunk.
 She needs," Hyunjin shrugs.
 "Her family should be sent something at least."

 Jungeun nods.
 It's not her place.
 She hadn't known the two of them for long, but Heejin and Hyunjin had...orbited each other.